Making your end-of-life plans now is a gift to the loved ones you leave behind.

+Creating peace of mind can be possible within an impossible situation.
 It is never too early to start planning for end-of-life.
-Please don’t let it become too late.
+Please don’t let it be too late.

 Advanced Planning services include:

-• Advanced directives
+• Advanced directives and living wills

 • Funeral / burial planning

-• Digital estates
+• Digital estates (password management)

 • End-of-life rituals and celebrations